nfal09/docs/docs/sql/sql-language.md

 ### Selecting all of the rows and columns from a table

 You can `SELECT *` from a table and that'll give you all of the rows in that table along with all the columns.
+Be aware that the `*` means "Give me all the columns" not "Give me all the rows".
+All rows are returned from a `SELECT` query unless you begin using filters like `WHERE`, `LIMIT`, or `DISTINCT`.

 **Raw SQL**